M-Salman-khan/URL_Shortner/README.md

 - **nanoid**: For generating unique short IDs
 - **EJS**: For server-side rendering of frontend pages
 - **nodemon**: For development auto-reloading
+- **Authentication**: User authentication is implemented to secure URL generation.

 ---